Jeff Goodwin: Research

 Goodwin has written and edited a number of works with his friend and former NYU colleague James M. Jasper.
 They wrote a famous critique of the political-opportunity theory developed by Charles Tilly and Doug McAdam, republished in Rethinking Social Movements, which Goodwin and Jasper edited.
 They also edited The Contexts Reader (New York: W. W. Norton), Social Movements (Routledge), The Social Movements Reader (Wiley-Blackwell), and (with Francesca Polletta) Passionate Politics (University of Chicago Press), a leading work in the sociology of emotions.
+Goodwin has also written a series of papers on revolutions and terrorism, respectively.